ldeso/blog.de-souza.eu/content/posts/one-click-deep-learning-vm-for-fast-ai.md

 WantedBy=multi-user.target
 ```

-Finally, these two services are activated:
+Where `username` is replaced with the actual usename.
+Finally, both services are activated:

 ```
 sudo systemctl enable redirect-https.service sudo systemctl enable jupyter.service
 ```

 That's it!
-Now the VM can be started in one click from the Google Cloud Platform and Jupyter Notebook will be available on its external IP address.
+The VM can be started in one click from the Google Cloud Platform and Jupyter Notebook will be available on its external IP address.